Auckland: Transport

 The Auckland Harbour Bridge, opened in 1959, is the main connection between the North Shore and the rest of Auckland.
 The bridge provides eight lanes of vehicle traffic and has a moveable median barrier for lane flexibility, but does not provide access for rail, pedestrians or cyclists.
 The Central Motorway Junction, also called 'Spaghetti Junction' for its complexity, is the intersection between the two major motorways of Auckland (State Highway 1 and State Highway 16).

 Two of the longest arterial roads within the Auckland Region are Great North Road and Great South Road – the main connections in those directions before the construction of the State Highway network.
 Numerous arterial roads also provide regional and sub-regional connectivity, with many of these roads (especially on the isthmus) previously used to operate Auckland's former tram network.

-Auckland has four railway lines (Western, Onehunga, Eastern and Southern).
-These lines serve the western, southern and eastern parts of Auckland from the Waitematā railway station in downtown Auckland, the terminal station for all lines, where connections are also available to ferry and bus services.
+Auckland has three railway lines (East West (E-W), Onehunga West (O-W), and South City (S-C)).
+These lines serve the western, southern and eastern parts of Auckland.
 Work began in late 2015 to provide more route flexibility and connect Britomart, now named Waitematā, more directly to the western suburbs on the Western Line via an underground rail tunnel known as the City Rail Link project.
+The City Rail Link opened on 13 September 2026.
 A plan for a light rail network was cancelled in 2024.